juju/docs/src/en/commands.md

    _--file (= "")_

-   provide a file to be used as the backup.
+   Provide a file to be used as the backup.

    _--id (= "")_

-   provide the name of the backup to be restored.
+   Provide the name of the backup to be restored

    _-m, --model (= "")_